joshikabr/MergerWare/README.md

 ---

-# Run Application
+# Run the Application

 ```bash
 meteor run
 ```

-Application will run at:
+The application will run at:

 ```bash
 http://localhost:3000